L'Œuvre Française

-L'Œuvre Française (/fr/, OF; English: "The French Work"), also called L'Œuvre (/fr/), was a French nationalist, néo-Pétainist and antisemitic far-right movement founded in 1968 by Pierre Sidos.
+L'Œuvre Française (/fr/, OF; English: "The French Work"), also called L'Œuvre (/fr/), was a French nationalist, néo-Pétainist and antisemitic movement founded in 1968 by Pierre Sidos.
 Inspired by the "semi-fascist" regimes of Vichy France, Francoist Spain and the Estado Novo, L'Œuvre Française was—until its dissolution by the authorities in 2013—the oldest nationalist association still active in France.

 History

 Background: 1949–1967

 The founder of L'Œuvre Française, Pierre Sidos, had been a member of the fascist Parti Franciste during WWII.
 He later established and led the neo-fascist group Jeune Nation (1949–58), then founded Occident in 1964 after the dissolution of the former movement.
 Following his departure from the Occident in 1965-66, Sidos began to focus on the creation of another far-right movement.

 In February 1966, Sidos created with André Cantelaube the magazine Le Soleil ("The Sun"), which would become the official organ of L'Œuvre Française.
 The periodical was fervently anti-Semite, even described as such by the organ of the Front National's youth movement in 1975.
 Le Soleil indeed defended an anti-capitalist nationalism that denounced the role of Jews in finance, politics, and the industries, as well as the "threat" represented by the state of Israel on geopolitics.